Windows Server 2008/R2/2012/R2/2016

 Ideally a developer would place a copy of the

-SeqIDGen.exe file into their source code project folder to generate unique IDs for that specific project.
+SeqIDGen.app for macOS) into their source code project folder to generate unique IDs for that specific project.
 That way, the configuration file (used by the SeqIDGen app, that is described below) can be saved, or archived along with the source code files.

 Note that no files, other than the

-SeqIDGen.exe file are required to run the SeqIDGen app.
+SeqIDGen.app for macOS) are required to run the SeqIDGen app.
 The configuration file (described below) is automatically generated in the same location where the SeqIDGen app is running from.
 It is used only to save the current configuration within the SeqIDGen app.

 Start the SeqIDGen app by double-clicking the

-SeqIDGen.exe file.
+SeqIDGen.app for macOS).
 After that you can minimize it off the screen.

 NOTE that only one instance of the SeqIDGen app is allowed per folder.